rohinarora/OpenMP/slides/readme.md

 * Slide 52.
 When we enter parallel region in OMP, we request a particular number of threads.
 The ENV can choose to give us fewer threads.
 Therefore, must query inside the ENV how many threads were actually allotted.
 * Slide 55. false sharing. parallel code not giving expected performance
 * Slide 56-58.
 Padding.
 Hacky.
 Good performance but not good solution
+  * Padding arrays requires deep knowledge of the cache architecture.
+Move to a machine with different sized cache lines and your software performance falls apart
+  * Using synchronization is better solution
+* Slide 61
+  * There is a lot of overhead is creating these critical sections.
+So design your code in a way that makes sure some substantial work is being done by all threads before they hit critical section
+  * Forms of synchronization.
+    * Barrier.
+Slide 63.
+All threads wait till everyone completes
+    * Mutual Exclusion.
+Slide 64.
+Only one thread at a time.
+Serializes the code.
+So keep this minimal runtime.
+    * Atomic.
+Slide 65.
+Provides mutual exclusion but only applies to the update of a memory location.
+When in doubt, use critical (mutual exclusion)